 Please title all your files according to the following formulation: “Your last name_Your first name[_CV / _biography /_statement / _portfolio].”

 Candidates are selected based on merit as well as their application’s relevance to the aims of WHW Akademija.
-The WHW Akademija team will select an initial shortlist of candidates for interviews, and shortlisted applicants will be invited to an interview over Zoom or in-person (for those based in Zagreb).
-Interviews will be conducted between 13 and 18 February 2023.
+The WHW Akademija team will select an initial shortlist of candidates for interviews, which will be conducted over Zoom or in-person (for those based in Zagreb).
+Interviews will be scheduled between late January and early February 2024.

 Applicants must commit to the full assigned schedule and adjust other engagements to accommodate it.